Adapted from an original article by Bruce Barker, P.Ag.

 Faba Beans

 Saskatchewan Pulse Growers recommends applying post-emergent herbicides at the earliest crop stage listed on the herbicide label.
-For Basagran®, this would be 10 cm (4 in) in height, Odyssey® NXT at the one to six node stage.
-Poast® Ultra and quizalofop (Assure® II, Yuma® GL and Contender®) do not list a leaf stage restriction.
+For Basagran®, this would be 10 cm (4 in) in height; Odyssey® NXT at the one-to-six node stage.
+Poast® Ultra and quizalofop (Assure® II, Yuma® GL, and Contender®) do not list a leaf-stage restriction.
 To maximize yield potential, spray once most grassy weeds have germinated.
 Spraying early will also minimize crop damage.
 Crop injury due to late herbicide application is a common problem.

 Chickpeas